edlyn-e/TomeFinder.2.0/README.md

 -   Header section introducing the page
 -   Form containing a text input and a submit/search button
--   Grid of books intructions // ??? what does this mean?
+-   Grid of books

+Instructions
 -   On click of the submit button, request books from the Google Books API using the input value as your query string
 -   Books received should be rendered in books grid
 -   Each book should have: